TRAUMA RECOVERY

-Commonly associated with the military, law enforcement, and first responder communities, Post-traumatic Stress Disorder (PTSD) can be a result for any type of traumatic experience, whether direct or as a witness.
-Secondary, vicarious, or shared trauma as a caretaker or mental health professional caring for traumatized individuals and families may also struggle with PTSD.
-Childhood abuse victims and domestic violence victims can also suffer with PTSD.
+Commonly associated with the military, law enforcement, and first responder communities, Post-traumatic Stress Disorder (PTSD) can be a result for any type of traumatic experience, experienced directly or as a witness.
+Secondary, vicarious, or shared trauma as a caretaker or mental health or medical professional caring for traumatized individuals and families may also struggle with PTSD.
+Childhood abuse victims and domestic violence victims can also suffer with more complex PTSD.

 Common symptoms that may persist include, but are not limited to: